Councilmember Renner shared that he recently toured the new Franklin

 initiative to support local wildlife, and the Storybook Trail ribbon cutting,

-a COSI ice cream making event with the Parks and Recreation Department,
+attended a COSI ice cream making event with the Parks and Recreation

-noting the dedication of staff who patiently guided children through the
+Department, noting the dedication of staff who patiently guided children

-hands-on activity despite rainy weather.
-Padova concluded by welcoming
+through the hands-on activity despite rainy weather.
+Padova concluded by

-Director Gottke and expressed her interest in collaborating with him on the
+welcoming Director Gottke and expressed her interest in collaborating with

 Councilmember Schnetzer offered reflections on ALS Awareness Month,